Are RV fridges good enough for full-time living? We’ll let you decide

 When you're preparing for camping season, one area that will change is the kitchen!
 In an RV, your space is limited.
-One way you might suffer from this issue is by the size of the fridge.
+One way you might suffer from this issue is by the fridge size.
 How big is an RV fridge compared to the one you own at home?
 If that's what you're wondering, let's find out.

 The Changes You Are Making